xycxz/xycxz.github.io/_posts/2025-06-18-ftp-docker.md

 Let's imagine we successfully connect to FTP through port 21.
 If we try to run a command such as `ls`, the `vsftpd` server will prepare for a `passive connection`.
 It looks at its configuration (`vsftpd.conf`), sees `PASV_ADDRESS=localhost`, and sends a message back to the client saying: "Okay, to get the file list, please open a new connection to `localhost` on port `21100` (in this case)."

-Our FTP client that we are using in our laptop will receive the instruction being sent by the server.
-Because the localhost always makes reference to the machine we are currently on, our machine (client) will try to connect to itself on port 21100.
+The FTP will receive the instruction being sent by the server.
+Because the localhost always makes reference to the machine we are currently on, our machine (`client`) will try to connect to itself on port 21100.
 This connection will eventually fail because we are trying to connect to an FTP service that is not running in our computer, but on a remote host.

 So, to be able to connect to the actual server hosting the FTP server, we need the address of that server host.
-This is why this value needs to be dynamic, since in our tests we will be finding different types of IP addresses.
+This is why this value needs to be dynamic, since in our tests we will be finding different IP addresses.

-Lastly, when we talk about the ports used by passive connections, it's important to say that they have to be `higher than 10000`, be exposed, and don't have any type of mismatch when running the docker container (`docker run`) and setting up the `vsftpd` configuration file.
+Lastly, when we talk about the ports used by passive connections, it's important to say that they have to be `higher than 10000` (unprivileged port range), be exposed, and don't have any type of mismatch when running the docker container (`docker run`) and setting up the `vsftpd` configuration file (because the FTP server reads its config file to know which ports it is allowed to use for data transfers.
+Docker needs to know which of those ports to expose to the outside world.
+If the ranges don't match, the server might try to use a port that Docker hasn't exposed, causing the connection to fail).

 ```bash
 ENV PASV_ADDRESS=127.0.0.1